kjolley/BIGSdb_documentation/curator_guide/0130_retiring_isolates.rst

 You can retire an isolate identifier by clicking the 'Add' retired isolates link on the isolates database curators' page.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'All functions' toggle to display it.

 .. image:: /images/curation/retire_isolate1.png